Points of Interest: Where to Go and Places to Visit in Belgium

 How can one forget this when it is an undeniable fact that a list of best places to visit in Belgium just cannot be compiled without Brussels?
 Yes, sir!
 This city is European politics’ hot seat.

 Portugal to Estonia – everyone sends their lawmakers here.
 Brussels is not just the capital city of Belgium.
-It is also the capital of European Union as some of the most influential and prominent institutions in Europe have their headquarters in this city.
+It is also the capital of the European Union as some of the most influential and prominent institutions in Europe have their headquarters in this city.

-The center of the city is the famous Grand Place that dates back to 13th century.
+The center of the city is the famous Grand Place that dates back to the 13th century.
 Just a little bit of combing and some conceal beer bars will reveal themselves offering chocolatiers, frothy ales, and Trappist brews.
 Though not very scenic for nature lovers, Brussels still makes Belgium travel complete.

 A port city located in the Northwest of Belgium and a known student city and a UNESCO World Heritage Site, Ghent is known for its beautiful architecture, history, and vibrant culture.
 Just 20 minutes by train from Brussels, this beautiful Belgian town is not far from the capital and is also very close to one of Belgium’s must-visit destination – Bruges.